Where To Eat Pho In Atlanta guide image

 Their trendy half-oval bar with neon blue and purple lights, minimalist interior, and plenty of tables for two make Le Fat a date night destination in West Midtown.
 With a variety of Vietnamese and Chinese fusion dishes that are our usual go-to’s (like the tasty chicken clay pot or drunken noodles, and always get the spicy green beans because, damn), we’re rarely here just for soup, but there is a brisket and meatball pho on the menu.
 It’s perfect for broth minimalists, as the bowl is packed down with so many noodles and a generous amount of meat that there isn’t quite as much broth—a plus since it weighs in on the bland side, so you’ll be grateful for the hearty portion of meat and the tableside hoisin sauce.

-We Suki Suki is our usual pho spot in EAV but since they have limited hours, we can always come to So Ba when we need a fix.
+We Suki Suki was our usual pho spot in EAV but since they closed, we come to So Ba when we need a fix.
 The small, unassuming green exterior is matched by their laid-back interior that squeezes in roughly 10 tables, which are always filled.
 Whether you’re having a casual date night, eating with your new baby in tow, or grabbing a cơm or bun dish with friends before hitting the bars, anything goes here.
 But the pho is the highlight with three sizes and eight different options (they’re all tasty).
 Order one with brisket and get extra for $3 because it melts in your mouth, and we always leave wanting more.

 Dua on Broad Street in Downtown Atlanta serves up a variety of Vietnamese dishes.
 But as soon as you spy the restaurant’s logo, which includes a steaming bowl of pho, you’ll know what to order.
 The small interior is usually bursting with hungry GSU students waiting on carryout orders.
 Dua isn’t doing anything particularly novel with their pho (they offer all the usual meats along with shrimp and veggie options), but the broth is flavorful and the bowls are packed with a decent amount of noodles and cilantro.
 When we’re downtown and craving a bowl of hot broth, Dua’s always provides a quick, casual, and reliably good option.